-Time + Space: a place where recording artists, songwriters, producers, engineers, DJs and recording studios can find all the sound material they need to create demos, records, remixes, commercials, jingles and soundtracks.
-Time + Space support Sound Gallery's SiMPTI work experience programme for young people aged 14-18 years.
+Time + Space: a place where recording artists, songwriters, producers, engineers, DJs and recording studios can find all the sound material they need to create demos, records, remixes, commercials, jingles and soundtracks, Time + Space have kindly donated in-kind support towards Sound Gallery's SiMPTI work experience programme for young people aged 14-18 years through workshops, masterclasses and staff training sessions.

 hungersleep records: indie record label and music production company that works with talented musicians, composers and producers to create artistically and musically challenging work. hungersleep records offers a label, music library and in-house production services through Sound Gallery Studios.